 Layla Quran GloJo-Near Eastern Studies Beyond and despite the exploitation they endure, migrant domestic workers in Jordan are organizing for change in public and private spaces of resistance.

-Katie Schlechter GloJo-Latin American Studies LGBTQ Central Americans seeking refuge in Mexico, whether permanent of temporary, face increased danger and discrimination on their journeys north.
+Katie Schlechter GloJo-Latin American Studies (In June 2017, this appeared in podcast format on NPR’s Latino USA.)
+LGBTQ Central Americans seeking refuge in Mexico, whether permanent of temporary, face increased danger and discrimination on their journeys north.

 Kyle Walker GloJo-European/Mediterranean Studies For all those touched by the refugee crisis in Austria—asylum seekers and native Austrians—accepting their new neighbors requires a “migration of the soul.”